Next.js

 }Customize the default theme

-The default theme is "dark" when no cookie is set.
-To change this, modify the fallback in your layout:
+The default theme is "dark".
+To change the default to "light", modify the fallback depending on your approach.

 <html lang="en" data-brand="snapdragon" data-theme={theme} style={{colorScheme: theme}}>Troubleshooting